I welcome the Minister for Transport, Tourism and Sport, Deputy Shane Ross, back to his alma mater.

 County Louth has an impressive tourism offering and an enviable built and natural heritage set in a unique location at the very heart of Ireland's Ancient East.
 The council and its economic forum have a strong and achievable tourism plan with Drogheda as a gateway town at the centre, but, sadly, without its historic gate.
 What plans has the Minister of State for the tower's renovations?
 When can the people of Drogheda expect the gate to be fully restored and open to the public for tourism business?

 I thank the Senator for his welcome words for my OPW staff and colleagues.
-I also thank the Houses of the Oireachtas, which have done a tremendous job.
+I also thank the Houses of the Oireachtas Service, which has done a tremendous job.
 People might complain about what it cost to do up Leinster House, but the damage was only visible after the plaster was peeled back.
 The finished article is now a house for the future.
 I wish Senators the best of luck in the year ahead.

 The St. Laurence's Gate building is an iconic structure in Drogheda and is instantly recognisable as a reminder of the ancient town defences.
 It is a 13th century barbican and was one of the entry points to the town in medieval times.
 It is a strong visual reminder of Drogheda's past.